Orange Line (CTA): History

-The Orange Line opened for service on October 31, 1993, and was the first all-new service in Chicago since the Dan Ryan Line opened in September 1969 and the first extension to the CTA system since the extension of the Blue Line to O'Hare International Airport in September 1984.
-But its planning dates back to the late 1930s when the City of Chicago proposed a high speed subway extension along Wells-Archer-Cicero between the Loop and 63rd Street and Cicero Avenue near Midway (then called Chicago's Municipal Airport).
-It would be another four decades before Chicago transit planners became serious about providing rapid transit service to this area of the city.
+In the late 1930s, the City of Chicago proposed a subway extension along Wells-Archer-Cicero between the Loop and 63rd Street and Cicero Avenue near Midway (then called Chicago's Municipal Airport).

-In 1979, the City began the Southwest Transit Project, which proposed extending the CTA 'L' system to the Southwest Side of Chicago over existing railroad rights-of-way and newer elevated connections along the very busy Archer-49th-Cicero Corridor from the Loop to its originally planned terminus at the Ford City Mall.
-Funding for the project was made possible from Interstate Highway Transfer monies saved after the city decided to cancel the high priced and controversial Crosstown Expressway and Franklin Street subway projects.
+In 1980, the City began the Southwest Transit Project, which proposed extending the CTA 'L' system to the Southwest Side of Chicago over existing railroad rights-of-way and newer elevated connections along the busy Archer-49th-Cicero Corridor from the Loop to its originally planned terminus at the Ford City Mall.
+Funding for the project was made possible from Interstate Highway Transfer monies saved after the city decided to cancel the Crosstown Expressway and Franklin Street subway projects.
 Federal funding for the project was secured by U.S. Representative William Lipinski as a favor from then-President Ronald Reagan, who wanted to thank Lipinski for his vote to provide aid to the Nicaraguan contras.

 In 1987, construction of the $500 million transit line began and continued until fall 1993.
 When the Midway Line opened, the CTA decided to adopt a color-coded naming system for the rapid transit network (like Boston, Washington, D.C., and Cleveland) and named it the Orange Line.

+The Orange Line opened for service on October 31, 1993.
+It was the first all-new service in Chicago since the Dan Ryan Line opened in 1969 and the first extension to the CTA system since the extension of the Blue Line to O'Hare International Airport in 1984.